angerelle/recipes/mains/bangers_in_cider.md

 Serves 2 adults, 2 smallish children - increase the number of sausages for bigger children/more grown ups.

+This is my interpretation of something that my Mum and Dad used to cook when I was little - I've since found Delia's [Bangers Braised in Cider](http://www.deliaonline.com/recipes/main-ingredient/meat/sausages/sausages-braised-in-cider-with-sauteed-apples.html), which must be where their recipe started.

 ## Ingredients

 * 6 sausages, pork and apple are nice, but any nice herby ones will do